JCCyC/hdbdos-16k/README-16K.txt

   integers, i.e., they affect addresses A and A+1.
 Example: LPEEK(&H68) returns the line number of the running BASIC program -- previously you needed to use 256*PEEK(&H68)+PEEK(&H69).
+  - Additionally, both have now a block copy syntax: LPEEK$(A,N) returns a string with N characters with a copy of memory at address A. Likewise, LPOKE A,X$ pokes all characters of X$ consecutively starting at address A.

 ADDED FILES: